ZIADEA/SmartWebScraper-CV/LocalApp/exeApplocaldetail.md

-you will fint the .exe app on this :
+you will fint the .exe app on this link : ...

+😢 not yet realized